 However, their credentials are absent, and you need to click away to read their biographies.
-This does not bode well for the conversion rate.
+It doesn’t bode well for the conversion rate.

-The same can be said about the unique feature of this landing page: the outbound link for users to ask their questions.
+The same could be said about the unique feature of this landing page: the outbound link for users to ask their questions.

-While an efficient way to collect feedback, this can distract the potential viewers from actually completing their registration.
+It could be an efficient way to collect feedback, but it can distract the potential viewers from actually completing their registration.

-The copy is clear and engaging: the writer asks rhetorical questions which should pick the participants’ curiosity.
+The copy is clear and engaging: the writer asks rhetorical questions to pick the participants’ curiosity.
 What content marketer wouldn’t appreciate a clear-cut strategy of dealing with the old content, right?

-The webinar structure is laid out in advance: a 20-minute presentation followed by a discussion.
+The webinar structure lays out in advance: a 20-minute presentation followed by a discussion.
 Viewers can plan their time accordingly.

-The “Register” button is repeated twice, which is nifty since it is more likely to bring the user right to the main goal.
+The “Register” button repeats twice, which is nifty since it is more likely to bring the user right to the primary goal.